 The test objectives were prepared jointly by the Evaluation Systems group of Pearson and Michigan educators based on Michigan curriculum guides, textbooks, and teacher preparation and certification standards.
 A content validation survey was conducted in each field of teaching, using a random sample of practicing Michigan educators and teacher educators.
 Each survey participant reviewed the objectives in his or her field to ensure that those selected for testing were important to the job and were used in Michigan classrooms.
 Test questions were matched to the objectives and verified as valid for testing by Michigan educators.

-The MTTC program currently consists of subject-area tests, including the world language tests, and a Basic Skills test.
+The MTTC program currently consists of subject-area tests, including the world language tests, and a Professional Readiness Examination.
 The subject-area tests comprise multiple-choice questions, except for the world language tests, which comprise both multiple-choice questions and two or more constructed-response assignments.
-The Basic Skills test includes multiple-choice questions in the Reading and Mathematics subtests and a constructed-response assignment in the Writing subtest.
+The Professional Readiness Examination includes multiple-choice questions in the Reading and Mathematics subtests and multiple-choice questions and two constructed-response assignments in the Writing subtest.

 For all tests, the actual tests may include some questions that will not count toward your score.
 Those questions are included in the test to collect information about how they will perform under actual testing conditions.

 Copyright © 2013 Pearson Education, Inc. or its affiliate(s).
 All rights reserved.